Apsd1109/apsd1109.github.io/_blogs/2023-10-14-you-need-this-book.md

 ## An Everyday Thing

-Takeaway one: The mortification of sin is meant to be done everyday.
+Takeaway one: The mortification of sin is meant to be done every day.

 Even on days that don't seem like it, even if you live in the quiet countryside, if your country is at war, you are at war.
 And so if you are at war, you'll take the necessary precautions.
 Everyday.